warmana/cloudant-docs-fork/source/includes/guides/_backup_guide.md

 }
 ```

 You can change the priority of backup jobs by adjusting the settings in the `x-cloudant-io-priority` field.
-You adjust the priority for the target or source.
 1. In the target, change the `headers` object.
 2. In the source, change the replication document to "low".